tl-its-umich-edu/annoto-gai/Overall Summary ReadMe.md

 Detailed steps and instructions can be found in the other ReadMe files within this project.

 For the ReadMe for running the code, go to [README.md](https://github.com/tl-its-umich-edu/annoto-gai/blob/main/README.md)

-For the ReadMe for evalutating the generated questions via the Excel file, go to [Question Analysis ReadMe.md]()
+For the ReadMe to evaluate the generated questions via the Excel file, go to [Question Analysis ReadMe.md](https://github.com/tl-its-umich-edu/annoto-gai/blob/main/Question%20Analysis%20ReadMe.md)

-Refer [Issue #44](https://github.com/tl-its-umich-edu/annoto-gai/issues/44) for current limitation of QuestionBot as of 7/23/24.
+Refer [Issue #44](https://github.com/tl-its-umich-edu/annoto-gai/issues/44) for current limitations of QuestionBot as of 7/23/24.

- Note that files hosted on Google Drive are restricted to only members of the ITS T&L group.
+> Note that files hosted on Google Drive are restricted to only members of the ITS T&L group.

 Misc.
 Documentation associated with the project can be found on [Google Drive](https://drive.google.com/drive/folders/1NWzh-ejcXPck7j3cAl9RP4X_ZEiDqrWF?usp=sharing).
 A large sample of generated question data based of various U-M MiVideo videos from workshops and some classes can be accessed on [Google Drive](https://drive.google.com/drive/folders/1v47l4cGIVsmBYtL5zPlExkppRhySDrQN?usp=drive_link).
 [Google Drive link](https://drive.google.com/file/d/131VgUmWHP_PSLCjCU3Ytb44qU9FezltI/view?usp=drive_link) to the Poster made for this project.
 [Google Drive link](https://drive.google.com/file/d/1AYRYB42kuHVV6ms2HcPYRNaWTrhGA6Qw/view?usp=drive_link) to the Presentation made for this project.